Auracle ANALYZER and PRO Compared - which is best?

 Still not sure?
 View our deep-dive reviews and technical tips here:

-Choose the Auracle ANALYZER if:
+The Auracle ANALYZER is best if:

 Either model is suitable if:

-Choose the Auracle PRO if:
+The Auracle PRO is best if:

 TECHNICAL SPECIFICATIONS COMPARISON